jesperancinha/good-story/README.md

 The way we are going to compare performance, response times and memory usage is going to be by processing a small novel I'm developing in the [GoodStory](https://jesperancinha.github.io/good-story/good.story/GoodStory.html) file.
 We will apply algorithms to it, make objects, and explore the limits of our own machines.

+Further, you may find that I'm using `for`, `while` and a `do..while` in both `Java` and `Kotlin` implementations.
+This is purposely done in some cases.
+I may find that in some cases there is no point in using the already implemented algorithm for some situations.
+Especially if they can be implemented in exactly the same way in `Java` or `Kotlin` without the use of a DSL.

+`Lombok` usage will be avoided as much as possible and so please do not be surprised if you get to see any manual implementation of the builder pattern.

 ## 2. Environment

 [Java Project Loom](https://wiki.openjdk.java.net/display/loom/Main) is itself a JDK and in order to use it, you need first to [install it](https://wiki.openjdk.java.net/display/loom/Main)